Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 Purpose and lawful basis for processing

-We also keep a record of any accidents or incidents you report to us while on any of our premises.
-This includes personal data you provide us with when reporting the incident, such as your name, contact details and incident information.
-This is collected so that we can:
+We keep a record of any accidents or incidents reported to us on any of our premises.
+This includes personal data provided when reporting the incident, such as your name, contact details, health and incident information.

 • Follow Health & Safety reporting procedures including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (‘RIDDOR’),